operator-playground-io/etcd-operator/tutorials/add_user_enable_auth.md

 User etcd-user created
 ```

-**Step 2:** Checking the user creating is successful or not
+**Step 2:** Check if the user creation is successful or not

-Execute below command to check created usuer:
+Execute below command to check created user:

 ```execute
 ETCDCTL_API=3 etcdctl --endpoints http://##DNS.ip##:32379 user list